Generic name: Pegfilgrastim-cbqv [ peg-fil-GRA-stim ]

 - Tell all of your health care providers that you take pegfilgrastim-cbqv.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Do not get pegfilgrastim-cbqv within 14 days before or on the same day that you get chemo.
-Talk with your doctor.
+- Do not take pegfilgrastim-cbqv within 14 days before or on the same day that you get chemo.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.